Solo polyamory - hero CREDIT Guillaume Bolduc-Unsplash

 Solo polyamory | Minka Guides

-Affiliate Disclosure: This blog may contain affiliate links, which means I may earn a small commission if you click on a link and makes a purchase.
-By clicking on an affiliate link, you accept that third-party cookies will be set (so that they can link the reason for your purchase to my blog).
+Affiliate Disclosure: This blog may contain affiliate links.
+That means I may earn a small commission if you click on a link and make a purchase.
+By clicking on an affiliate link, you accept that third-party cookies will be set.
+These help link the reason for your purchase to my blog.
 All my recommendations are genuine and are in no way influenced by any advertiser or commercial initiative.

 A lifestyle blog for everyone who questions the norm.
 From polyamorous relationships and personal growth to being genderqueer, Minka Guides helps you live a fabulous life with intentionality.